UK Mortgages for Expats in Spain

 Initial Consultation

 The process begins with an initial consultation to assess the applicant’s needs and requirements.
 This includes reviewing earnings, deposit, employment, credit reports and financial commitments.
-Following this initial meeting, the Mortgage Advisor will then go away and search the whole-market to determine the best options and lenders for your personal circumstances.
-Subsequently, they will then discuss mortgage options with you and give their recommendation.
+Following this initial meeting, the Mortgage Advisor will search the whole market to determine the best options and lenders for your personal circumstances, then discuss mortgage options with you and give their recommendation.

 Gathering Documentation